 - Talk about why you vaccinate your family – around your dinner table, your water cooler, family events and social outings.

 - Follow Vaccinate Your Family on Twitter, Facebook, Instagram and YouTube, and engage with our posts and videos.
-Invite your friends, family members and colleagues to like our Facebook page, and like and share our posts on Facebook, Twitter, Instagram and YouTube.
+Invite your friends, family members and coworkers to follow VYF on social too.

-- Subscribe to our Shot of Prevention blog and share posts with friends, family and colleagues.
+- Subscribe to VYF’s Shot of Prevention blog and share posts with friends, family and colleagues.

 - Write a letter to the editor of your local newspaper.

 - Volunteer to help a pro-vaccine candidate, cause or organization like Vaccinate Your Family.